anoma/nspec/docs/tutorial/engines/index.juvix.md

 ᚦ: needs updating [do not remove this comment): out of date ALERT!
 -->

-### A finite set of guarded actions for each engine family
+### A finite set of guarded actions for each engine environment

+Each engine environment comes with a type.
+We pretend as if we are using this type to associated with each engine environment a set of guarded actions.

+??? todo

+    continue here

 Each engine family comes with a set of guarded actions where the _guard_ is a function that—among other things—determines whether